chuccp/smtp2http/README.md

 - token: Obtained by manually adding in the management interface, the token is a unique value, bound with STMP and the email address to be received.
 - content: Email content.
 - subject: Email subject.
 When a token is generated, a subject is also set.
 When the parameter is empty, the subject set at the time of token generation will be used.
-- files: Email files, support for multiple files.
+- files: The file that needs to be sent, support for multiple files.

 Usage method: